Environmental CSR as a Tool for Community Welfare

 Infact, savings from reduced health and environmental externalities, which are not fully reflected in conventional economic accounting systems, far offset the costs of the energy transition.
 Renewable energy projects, supported by corporates, will also go a long way in helping remote communities to achieve energy independence with the help of decentralized, micro-grid alternative energy systems based on solar, wind, biomass, geothermal and other viable systems.

-Waste management is another important where corporates can play a key role towards community welfare.
+Waste management is another important area where corporates can play a key role towards community welfare.
 Waste management is needed in all type of industries and it should be adopted by every industry as its social responsibility.
-Nowadays, waste management is a growing concept which can make significant contribution in the welfare of the society and environment.
+Nowadays, eco-friendly waste management is a growing concept which can make significant contribution in the welfare of the society and environment.